 3 Credit Hours

-Basic electrical principles to include the following: electron theory, alternating and direct current (AC and DC) circuits, production of electricity, batteries, electrical laws and theories (Ohm's Law, Kirchhoff's Law), resistance, inductance, capacitance, load analysis, electrical load circuits, integrated circuits, series, parallel, and compound circuits, and AC and DC motors.
-Two classroom, four lab hours per week.
+Basic electrical principles to include the following: electron theory, alternating and direct current (AC and DC) circuits, production of electricity, batteries, Ohm's Law, resistance, DC power calculations, load analysis, electrical load circuits, series, parallel, and compound circuits, and AC and DC motors.
+One classroom, two lab hours per week.

 Inspection, removal and installation of flight instruments and controls to include gyroscopic and magnetic instruments, pitot-static lines, wiring and legal repairs by mechanics.
 Communications equipment operation, inspection, removal and installation of radios, antennas, coax cables, wave guides and next generation of combination instrument/communication equipment to include GPS/satellite communication.
 Two classroom, three lab hours per week.